 5. Once your illusions are shattered, you will be ready to tackle the real world… But it’s your idealism that will make the journey worthwhile.

-I started the journey of making She Started It when I was 24, and I was so naive at the time, as a privileged white French girl who didn’t have to overcome terrible hardships in her life.
-I believed the best from people, and from conscious capitalism.
+I started the journey of making She Started It when I was 24, and I was so naive at the time, as a privileged white French girl.
+I believed the best from people, and from what we now call “conscious capitalism”.
 Now there are many things I have seen that shattered a lot of my naive illusions about the world of entrepreneurship, business, big companies, corporate feminism, filmmaking, a lot of BS and backstabbing, but I won’t talk about it here (wait for my memoir at 80 years old).
 Once I realized that, I slowly became more jaded (see the creative breakdown post) but also more radical in my thinking that it will take a lot more to change the world for the better.
 I want to hold people accountable and call them out on their inaction or lies and not back down.
 Which requires a lot more energy than I have left at this very moment.
-But I am just now starting to understand what activists who have done their work for decades know: that IS the work.
+But I am just now starting to understand what activists who have done this work for decades know: that IS the work.
 You will be knocked down and you will rage over injustices (unless you’re a robot) and you will have to get back up, again and again, and find new ways to create change and make things happen and work with people who might be terrible.
 I am ready for a new form of idealism, less naive but perhaps more effective, and I will hold on to my optimism for dear life, as that’s what keeps us going.